Energy supplier discounts, Pension Credit, Household Support Fund and more help if you're struggling with gas and electricity bills

 The Warm Home Discount Scheme provides a one-off £150 discount on the electricity bills of eligible customers.

-You qualify if you receive the Guarantee Credit element of Pension Credit or are on a low income and have high energy costs.
+Previously, you'd only qualify if you received the Guarantee Credit element of Pension Credit or on means-tested benefits living in a property with a high energy score.

 It’s only available to customers in England, Wales and Scotland.
 Not those in Northern Ireland, which has the Affordable Warmth Scheme.